logto-io/docs/docs/docs/tutorials/get-started/README.md

 **TBD** need a simple infra figure here
 :::

-_Check out [API Reference](/api) If you want more advanced controls or programmatic access to Logto._
+_Check out [API Reference](/api) if you want more advanced controls or programmatic access to Logto._

 :::info
 Admin Console is the easiest way to customize and manage Sign-in Experience and Core Service, and we'll use it across the tutorial.